neivv/aice/Documentation.md

     * This value cannot be modified.
 - `unit.max_energy` Max energy for unit (256 times displayed value).
     * This value cannot be modified.
+- `image.frame` The latest frameset base that was specified with `playfram`, or copied from the primary overlay by using `followmaingraphic`, `engset`, or `engframe`.
+    * This value cannot be modified with `set`, use `playfram <value>` instead.
+- `image.displayed_frame` Current frame that the image is displaying (Taking direction into account).
+    * This is not the frameset base which is used in `playfram` if the image has `Turning Graphic` set in `images.dat`.
+    * This value cannot be modified with `set`.
+You can use `playfram` to modify the frameset base, which will also change the current frame depending on rotation.
 - `image.drawfunc` Current images.dat draw function for image.
 - `image.drawfunc_param` Current images.dat draw function parameter for image.
 - `game.deaths(p, u)` Deaths of unit `u` for player `p`